What is BIM?

 However, these drawings were still primarily visual representations, which made it difficult to collaborate and share construction project information.
 The inception and invention of BIM filled this void and propelled the construction industry into the Information Age.

 What is BIM in construction?

-But BIM isn't a design or visualisation tool.
+But BIM isn't a design or visualization tool.
 It's a process that enables the creation of a shared data model.
-This model is available for all concerned; from the designers of the building to the construction company, and finally the property owners and managers.
+This model is available for all concerned, from the designers of the building to the construction company, and finally to the property owners and managers.